 TRUE or FALSE whether you wish this

-docker image to be pushed to Dockerhub.For more guidance on how to personalize Docker images, we recommend joining the Google Group and asking questions on there.
+docker image to be pushed to Dockerhub.For more guidance on how to personalize Docker images, we taking our Containers for Scientist course.
 Or file a GitHub issue on the relevant repository.